alexa/alexa-skills-kit-sdk-for-python/docs/DEVELOPING_YOUR_FIRST_SKILL.rst

 The response to both intents is the same, so having a single handler reduces repetitive code.

-SessionEndedRequest Handler
+SessionEndedRequest handler
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Although you can not return a response with any speech, card or directives
+Although you cannot return a response with any speech, card or directives
 after receiving a `SessionEndedRequest <https://developer.amazon.com/docs/custom-skills/request-types-reference.html#sessionendedrequest>`_,
 the SessionEndedRequestHandler is a good place to put your cleanup logic.
 Type or paste the following code into your ``hello_world.py`` file, after the